lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 - QSS generally advances single variables at a time so atomic (single variable) get/set calls for all variable quantity types (real, integer, boolean, ...) would eliminate the loop overhead.
-The benefit of atomic calls will vary by model type/size but without such calls we cannot assess the benefit and, possibly, recommend this as an API extension for future FMI versions.
+The benefit of atomic calls will vary by model type and size but without such calls we cannot assess the benefit and, possibly, recommend this as an API extension for future FMI versions.
 The atomic set-real API might look like this: